oxidecomputer/usdt/README.md

 Note that the `#![feature(asm)]` attribute is required.
 One can also see that the Rust code is included directly using the `include!` macro.
-The probe definitions are converted into Rust macros, named by the provider and probe.
-In our case, the first probe is converted into a macro `test_start!`.
+The probe definitions are converted into Rust macros, in a module named by the provider, and with macro named by the probe.
+In our case, the the first probe is converted into a macro `my_provider::start_work!`.

 > IMPORTANT: It's important to note that the application _must_ call `usdt::register_probes()` in order to actually register the probe points with DTrace.
 Failing to do this will not impact